2012 East Renfrewshire Council election

 The 2012 East Renfrewshire Council election took place on 3 May 2012 to elect members of East Renfrewshire Council.
-The election used the six wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system a form of proportional representation, with 20 Councillors being elected.
+The election used the six wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 20 Councillors being elected.

 The election saw Labour gain 1 seat while also increasing their vote share.
 The Scottish Conservative and Unionist Party lost 1 seat and saw their vote share fall as they now become the second largest party on the Council.
 The Scottish National Party gained 1 seat to increase their numbers to 4 and remained the third largest party.
 Independents retained their 2 seats while the Scottish Liberal Democrats were wiped out again losing their single seat on the authority.

 Following the election the Labour Party formed a Coalition with SNP and the Independent Danny Devlin.
 This was in effect a continuation of the previous Labour - SNP - Independent - Lib Dem coalition administration which had existed before 2012.